You feel like frying something?

 Preheat the oven to 250°F when you are frying the latkes.
 Line a baking sheet with parchment paper (or you can use a cooling rack).
 As the latkes come out of the frying pan, transfer them to the sheet and keep them in the oven until you are ready to eat.
 This way they keep warm without cooking further.

-Start by preheating the oven to 250°F. Line the baking sheet with parchment paper or use a cooling rack to keep your latkes after frying.
+I start by preheating the oven to 250°F. I line a baking sheet with parchment paper or set up a cooling rack to keep my latkes crisp after frying.

-Drain the water and squeeze the potatoes in a cheese cloth or tea towel to remove as much liquid as possible.
-Do the same with the onion.
+I drain the water from the potatoes and then squeeze them in a cheesecloth or tea towel to get rid of as much liquid as possible.
+I do the same with the grated onion to make sure everything is nice and dry.
+I

-In a large bowl mix grated potatoes and onion with eggs, flour, salt and pepper.
-Use your hands to mix thoroughly.
+In a large bowl, I mix the grated potatoes and onion with eggs, flour, salt, and pepper.
+I use my hands to mix everything thoroughly, making sure it’s all well combined.

-Time to make the latkes.
-Heat up your oil, then use a 1/4 cup measuring cup or a large spoon and scoop the mixture into your hot oil.
-Press the top of the latke mixture with a spoon to flatten them into 3 inch discs.
-Let them cook undisturbed till the edges start turning golden brown, about 5 minutes.
+Now it’s time to make the latkes.
+I heat up my oil in a skillet, then use a 1/4 cup measuring cup or a large spoon to scoop the potato mixture into the hot oil.
+I press the tops of the latke mixture with a spoon to flatten them into 3-inch discs.
+Then, I let them cook undisturbed until the edges start turning golden brown, which takes about 5 minutes.

-Flip gently, using two spatulas so they don’t break apart, and fry for another 4-5 minutes.
-Drain them on a paper towel and serve, or transfer them to the baking sheet and keep them hot in your preheated oven till ready to eat.
+I gently flip the latkes using two spatulas to avoid breaking them apart, and let them fry for another 4-5 minutes until they’re golden and crispy.
+Once they’re done, I drain them on a paper towel.
+From there, I either serve them right away or transfer them to the baking sheet and keep them warm in the preheated oven until it’s time to eat.

 A dollop of apple sauce on top!
 Fruity apple sauce over piping hot latkes is a sweet and savory dream for your taste buds.